 Salary and Benefits

-A very important cost to factor when hiring staff is the salary and benefits.
+A very important cost to factor when hiring employees in Australia is the salary and benefits.
 A salary is a substantial ongoing financial commitment that is likely to increase each year.
 The types of benefits a firm provides are optional and depend on the industry, company size and country.
 Benefits may include health insurance, gym memberships, food vouchers and or a subsidised staff cafeteria.
 There are a number of taxes that employers are responsible for :

 - In Australia, Medicare, a universal health care system is funded by the government.
 Employees who earn over a certain threshold pay 2% tax on their salaries.
 Some firms may choose to over private health insurance as a benefit.